mantidproject/mantid/docs/source/algorithms/MonteCarloAbsorption-v1.rst

    product of the factor for each defined material of the sample/container that the track passes through.
 Any process that removes neutrons from the beam prior to the scattering point looks like absorption.
-Therefore both the absorption cross section are used to calculate the attenuation factor.
+Therefore both the absorption and total scattering cross sections are used to calculate the attenuation factor.
 This follows the description of T. M. Sabine (International Tables for Crystallography Vol C., pg 603.)